chanduhvg/Flink-Fraud-Java/README.md

 - So, to change the project to Scala project, select files and select environment configuration.
 - In environment configuration select global environment and select add symbol and select sacal.
 - Now, the project is ready for scala projects.
+- Add dependencies to flink fraud project in intelliJ IDE.